-There is potential to continue adding inventory attributes within TreeKeeper®, such as to track tree failure.
+There is potential to continue adding inventory attributes within the software management system, such as to track tree failure.
 Tree failure data should then be submitted to the University of California Western Tree Failure Database to aid the industry by providing region-specific information.
 The species composition in parks could also be compared against the database to help identify species that have high failure rates.